-The Audit and Analysis portfolio includes the following programs:
+The Disclosure, Assurance and Institutional Research portfolio includes the following programs:

 - Strategic Analysis and Data Warehousing